-Donations to the Foundation help the Library build its collection, raise a new generation of readers, maintain Library facilities, and reach out to those that need access to information.
+Donations to the Foundation help the Library build its collection, raise a new generation of readers, improve Library facilities, and reach out to those that need access to information.

-Here’s how donations to the Foundation in 2013 were used:
+Here’s how donations to The Seattle Public Library Foundation in 2014 were used:

 Recent Successes and Current Challenges